empathic-ai/altimit/README.md

 <i>The logical symbol ∀ is used to represent universal quantification in predicate logic, where it is typically read as "for all".</i>

 Altimit is free for anyone to use and contribtue to.
-The goal of this project—if there is one—is to create a metaverse protocol that is maximally beneificial for developers.
+The goal of this project—if there is one—is to create a metaverse protocol that is maximally beneificial for developers and the products they want to create for the rest of the world.
 Let's make the future beautiful.

 ## Compatibility